dradis/meta/readme.txt

-Dradis version 2.2.0 installation
+Dradis version 2.2 installation
 -------------------------------

 General Information
 -------------------

-dradis is an open source tool for sharing information during Security Testing.
+dradis is an open source tool for sharing information.

 The official home of dradis is:
     http://dradis.sourceforge.net/

 Please query the website for information and documentation on the system.